leejoramo/UUCGV/UUCGV ByLaws.md

 1. **Date of meeting:** the annual congregational meeting shall be held each year in the month of May or June at such time and place as designated by the Board.

-2. **Purpose:** the purpose of the annual congregational meeting shall be to elect board officers and trustees, TLC leaders, team leaders designated in the Bylaws, members of the Leadership Development Team, to adopt the budget for the following fiscal year, and to adopt the yearly reports of the Minister, officers and teams, and other business that may require a congregational vote.
+2. **Purpose:** the purpose of the annual congregational meeting shall be to elect board officers and trustees, TLC leaders, members of the Leadership Development Team, to adopt the budget for the following fiscal year, and to adopt the yearly reports of the Minister, officers and teams, and other business that may require a congregational vote.

 ### Section B: Special Congregational Meetings

-Special congregational meetings may be called by the Board when deemed necessary, or in the event that ten percent (10%) of the voting members submit a written request stating the purpose for the meeting.
+Special congregational meetings may be called by the Board when deemed necessary, or in the event that ten percent (10%) of the voting members submit a written request to the Board stating the purpose for the meeting.

 ### Section C: Notice of Meetings